LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 Using the form
 ==============

 Enter the search reference in the **Search Reference** box.
 If the search reference exists in the linked Access database, the site name will be displayed in the Site Name box (:numref:`figSearchRefKnownArcGIS`).
+The search reference is case insensitive.

 .. _figSearchRefKnownArcGIS: